Skip to content

 • Limited depth as scheduling gets more complex

-• Less flexible for recurring patterns, bulk edits, and day-of planning
+• Less flexible for recurring patterns, bulk edits, and planning within shifts

 Pricing and buying note